- 15 Nov 2023

 - Existing KYC or KYB methodology including any associated policy - this should describe what customer information is collected and how it is verified during onboarding as well as any additional ongoing diligence or monitoring occurs

 - Existing customer base including deposit amount - this will help the Sponsor Bank understand the financial impact of the migration

-- Existing payment volume and sizes including fraud and return rates - this will help the Sponsor Bank evaluate payment limits and operational impact
+- Existing payment volume and sizes including fraud, disputes, and ACH return rates - this will help the Sponsor Bank evaluate payment limits and operational impact

 Diligence items and documentation to be provided after Matching